 “Whatever works to get people moving,” said tennis legend Billie Jean King, adding that her niece is fond of a step- aerobics game called “Dance Dance Revolution.”

 King chatted with 3 Click Solutions owner Patrick Murphy and Jessica Wahl, youth program specialist for the Department of the Interior.

 Thomas McMillen, CEO of Homeland Security Capital Corp.
-(HOMS), Federal Communications Commissioner Mignon Clyburn and Kathleen Sebelius, secretary of the Department of Health and Human Services were among the guests who walked through an exhibit called “The Art of Video Games” on their way to the party, which featured an array of high-tech demonstrations with the usual cocktails and appetizers.
+(HOMS:US), Federal Communications Commissioner Mignon Clyburn and Kathleen Sebelius, secretary of the Department of Health and Human Services were among the guests who walked through an exhibit called “The Art of Video Games” on their way to the party, which featured an array of high-tech demonstrations with the usual cocktails and appetizers.

 In pearls and heels, Jacqueline Efron, a public-relations generalist, according to her card, for Sony Computer Entertainment America, stepped up to the plate of PlayStation’s “MLB 12 The Show,” an interactive baseball game.

 Erik Huey, senior vice president of government affairs for the Entertainment Software Association, which serves the business needs of companies that publish computer and video games, explained that his goal is to turn “passive screen time into active screen time” for 21st-century children.
 “We are the only industry that can do that.”

 (Stephanie Green is a writer and photographer for Muse, the arts and leisure section of Bloomberg News.
 Any opinions expressed are her own.)

 Today’s Muse highlights include: Mark Beech on music, Richard Vines on restaurants.

 To contact the writer on this story: Stephanie Green in Washington at email@example.com or on Twitter @stephlgreen.

 To contact the editor responsible for this story: Manuela Hoelterhoff at firstname.lastname@example.org.